A risk for us is mooring

 A break-up, a death sentence

 Life, our frenzy

-BUNNY BOILER: Memories of a Borderline Personality Disorder is a memoir and biography about the perils of Borderline Personality Disorder (BPD) and my decades-long struggle to survive both its torments and its stigma and, at last, to accept treatment for it.
+BUNNY BOILER: Memories of a Borderline Personality Disorder is a memoir about the perils of living with BPD.
+Its raw and candid chapters chronicle my decades-long struggle to survive its torments and its stigma and, at last, to accept treatment for it.

-Despite having a lifetime prevalence of around six percent and being on the rise, BPD is one of the most misunderstood and feared mental disorders.
-It tends to result in extreme instability in personal relationships, repeated suicide attempts, wild efforts to prevent abandonment, and self-destructive, risk-taking behaviors like substance abuse.
+Despite having a lifetime prevalence of around six percent of the US population and being on the rise, BPD is one of the most misunderstood and feared mental disorders.
+It tends to result in extreme instability in personal relationships, repeated suicide attempts, wild efforts to prevent abandonment, and self-destructive, risk-taking behaviors like substance abuse and gambling.
 The borderline woman is stereotyped as hypersexual and obsessive, in part due to the character of Alex in Fatal Attraction and other media portrayals.
-These cultural representations only make it harder for victims of the disease to access proven treatment strategies like dialectical behavior therapy, as many therapists and psychiatrists are afraid to work with borderline patients.
-Ten percent of people with the disease end up dying by suicide.

 As the Johnny Depp-Amber Heard trial showed, a woman’s BPD diagnosis can always be weaponized against her.
-At its heart, DANGEROUS is a story not only of a devastating mental illness, but of hope, resilience, and resistance against a culture quick to damn anyone who expresses extreme pain.
-It is also a reminder to those with BPD that they are not alone, and never have been.
+At its heart, BUNNY BOILER is a story not only of a devastating mental illness, but of hope, resilience, and resistance against a society quick to damn anyone who expresses extreme pain or excessive emotions.
+It is also a reminder to those with BPD that they are not alone.